Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

   - Gesture framework has been deprecated.
 - Text Input
   - The performance to get surrounding text has been improved.
-  - Autofill and Inputmethod setting application has been reimplemented based on NUI gadget.
+  - Autofill and Input method setting application has been reimplemented based on NUI gadget.
 - NLP
   - NLP APIs have been deprecated.